lucyrush/rivercity_jewellery/README.md

 - Easily see the subtotal for each item, so that I can get an idea of how much I am spending on each item
 - Safely and securely use my card details to make the payment, so that I can have peace of mind that the payment is safe
 - Save my details on the site, so that I can be a return shopper without the hassle of re-entering all of my details
+- View an order confirmation after checkout, so that I can verify that I have not made any mistakes
+- Receive an email confirmation after checkout, so that I can keep the confirmation of what I have purchased in my records

 ## Design